anmolshkl/oppia-ml/README.md

 ## Installation:

+1. Create a new, empty folder called opensource/ within your home folder.
+Navigate to it (cd opensource), then [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia-ml repo.
+This will create a new folder named opensource/oppia-ml.

+2. Navigate to opensource/oppia-ml/ and run:

+  pip install -r requirements.txt

 ## Note:
 1. `load_data.load_huge_data()` depends on a json file containing 600,000 tweets.
 You can download the same from ....  and